 - When the ubod is done (should still be slightly crisp), add the onion leaves and wansuy.
 Stir well.
 Season with more patis if necessary.
 Turn off the heat, drain any liquid and transfer the cooked filling to a large shallow plate and cool.
 COOL.
 If you wrap the filling while hot, the wrappers will get soaked with steam and the lumpia will turn soggy.

-- Assemble the spring rolls: Lay a wrapper flat on a plate.
+- Lay a wrapper flat on a plate.
 Place two tablespoonfuls of the filling across the middle.
 Fold the edge nearest you to cover the filling.
 Take the side edges and fold over the center then roll the entire thing.